Special rules apply when co-borrowers who are not married take out a VA home loan.

 Your income should be sufficient to cover Â your portion of the monthly mortgage payment, property taxes and insurance, plus monthly payments on your accounts like auto loans and credit cards.

-Lenders determine this either by applying a maximum debt-to-income (DTI) ratio of 41 percent, or using a residual income formula for your household size and location.Click to see today's rates (Mar 28th, 2017)
+Lenders determine this either by applying a maximum debt-to-income (DTI) ratio of 41 percent, or using a residual income formula for your household size and location.Click to see your VA loan eligibility (Apr 30th, 2017)

 Non-eligible co-borrowers do not have to certify that they will reside in the home.